Start with the property location, who is involved, what went wrong, the repair issue, any insurance position, and the amount at stake.

 What happens after you submit

-The Firm looks for the dispute type, practical stakes, possible responsible parties, insurance position, and urgent deadlines.
+The Firm looks at the damage, repair problem, possible responsible parties, insurance or payment position, practical stakes, and urgent deadlines.

 Document request if warranted.